vfong00/MKS21X-FinalProject/README.md

 lol

 ## os x/linux
-chmod +x compile.sh
+chmod +x compile.sh  &nbsp;
-./compile.sh
+./compile.sh  &nbsp;

 ## how to play
-move with wasd
+move with wasd  &nbsp;
-'p' to generate new dungeon
+'p' to generate new dungeon   &nbsp;
-'q' to quit
+'q' to quit  &nbsp;
-DO NOT HIT ARROW KEYS OR ELSE EVERYONE DIES
+DO NOT HIT ARROW KEYS OR ELSE EVERYONE DIES  &nbsp;

 ## devlog- moody
 ### 01-05-19